 Connects the call to the selected queue.
-If the call has not yet been answered, the queue music on hold will not get played back, unless the telco allows it.
+If the call has not yet been answered, the queue music on hold will not get played back.
 This block is editable inline.
-See section 5.2 on page 41 for queues configuration.
+See section 5.2 on page 40 for queues configuration.